Fujifilm X100 versus Fujifilm X100F

 |Panasonic LX100 (⇒ lft | rgt)||Four Thirds||12.7||4112||3088||4K/30p||22.3||12.5||553||67|

-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the X100F provides a better video resolution than the X100.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the X100F provides a better video resolution than the X100.
 It can shoot movie footage at 1080/60p, while the X100 is limited to 720/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the X100F offers a substantially higher resolution than the one in the X100 (2360k vs 1440k dots).
-The table below summarizes some of the other core capabilities of the Fujifilm X100 and Fujifilm X100F in connection with corresponding information for a sample of similar cameras.
+The adjacent table lists some of the other core features of the Fujifilm X100 and Fujifilm X100F along with similar information for a selection of comparators.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Fujifilm X100 (⇒ rgt)||1440||no||2.8||460||fixed||no||4000||5.0||9||no|